RoboJackets/robocup-software/docs/_build/html/_sources/tutorial.rst.txt

 Open the file ``soccer/src/soccer/strategy/agent/position/waller.cpp``.
 Find the line of code that calculates the ``wall_spacing`` and double its value.

-Re-build the project (:sh:`make again`) and run the simulator again.
+Re-build the project (:sh:`colcon build`) and run the simulator again.
 You should see the wallers more spread out.
 Note that this is probably a less effective wall!
 This change is just for educational purposes.